-Figure 1. shows mean values for each variable according to different clusters.
-It is obvious from the picture that clusters differ according to many variables values.
+Figure 2. show mean values for each variable according to different clusters.
+It is obvious

-Figure 1.
+Figure 2.
 Mean values for each cluster

 The statistical characteristics of the three clusters with respect to the five attributes under consideration are listed in the following table.
 None of the clusters performed best at entire criterion.
 The main characteristics are described below.